Nawa1-hub/My-First-Readme/README.md

 Step 3: Follow all biometric security Protocols step by step.

+### 🚀USAGE:
+look straight into the camera and let the device scan your face while you tackle queries.

 ### ✏️CONTRIBUTING GUILDLINES:
 Lie Detector welcomes contributions from all sources that wish to share our vision and help make it a reality.